In this page

 Membership and role

-- assurance to the Permanent Secretary in discharging her role as Principal Accounting Officer.
-The board should support her to ensure that the organisation operates to the highest standards of governance, financial management, management of risks and processing of the annual accounts.
+- Assurance to the Permanent Secretary in discharging his role as Principal Accounting Officer.
+The Board should support her to ensure that the organisation operates to the highest standards of governance, financial management, management of risks and processing of the annual accounts.

 Modes of operation

-- The board meets formally every 6 weeks and periodically for less formal working sessions.
+- The Board meets formally every six weeks and periodically for less formal working sessions.

-- Board papers are circulated 5 working days before the board meeting, and minutes are circulated to members within 10 working days of the date of the meeting.
+- Board papers are circulated five working days before the Board meeting, and minutes are circulated to members within ten working days of the date of the meeting.

 - Board members are expected to adhere to the Board Members’ Code of Conduct, at Annex B.

-- The board has 2 sub-committees: the Senior Civil Service Remuneration Committee, and the Audit & Risk Assurance Committee (each chaired by a non-executive director).
+- The Board has two Sub-Committees: Senior Civil Service Remuneration Committee and Audit & Risk Assurance Committee (each Chaired by a Non-Executive Director).
 A structure diagram is at Annex C.

 Annex A: Board membership

 - Gareth Lynn, Non-Executive Director

 - Ellen Donovan, Non-Executive Director